-The Louisville & Nashville Railroad was a never a system that delved heavily into the passenger market especially during the streamliner era (the company did not unveil such a train until after World War II).
-However, the company is nevertheless remembered for several notable southern trains such as the Pan American, Humming Bird, Gulf Wind, and a multitude of through trains owned by other railroads.
-While the Flamingo was never one of the L&N's top runs during the streamliner era, its history predates those trains by more than 20 years, inaugurated during the mid-1920s.
-The train was operated in conjunction with two other lines running between Cincinnati and Jacksonville, Florida (hence, its name) and maintained its popularity for many years.
-As patronage rapidly declined by the 1960s and the L&N became increasingly disinterested in operating passenger trains the Flamingo was discontinued before 1970.
+The Louisville & Nashville was a never a system that delved heavily into the passenger market especially during the streamliner era (the company did not unveil such a train until after World War II).
+However, the L&N is nevertheless remembered for several notable consists such as the Pan American, Humming Bird, Gulf Wind, and a multitude of through trains owned by other railroads.
+While the Flamingo was never one of the L&N's top runs during the streamliner era its history predates those trains by more than 20 years, inaugurated during the mid-1920s.
+The train was operated in conjunction with two other lines running between Cincinnati and Jacksonville, Florida and maintained its popularity for many years.
+As patronage rapidly declined after World War II the L&N became increasingly disinterested in operating passenger trains, the Flamingo was discontinued before 1970.

-(Thanks to Bill Haithcoat for help regarding the history and operation of the Flamingo.)
+(Thanks to Bill Haithcoat for help regarding the history and operation of the train.)

 For more reading on streamliners you might want to also consider the book Streamliners: A History of the Railroad Icon from renowned author Mike Schafer who covers in detail most of the well-known and remembered “classic” passenger trains to operate in the country.
 If you have any interest in such you should very much enjoy Mr. Schafer’s book.
 Also, for a superb general history of passenger trains consider the book American Passenger Train from Mike Schafer.
 Using plenty of colored photographs complemented with lots of good information, if you are interested in passenger trains or would like to learn more about them this book will get you started.
 If you're interested in perhaps purchasing either (or both) of these books please visit the links below which will take you to ordering information through Amazon.com, the trusted online shopping network.